-Giving disadvantaged young people practical skills and experiences to improve employability
+Giving disadvantaged young people practical skills and experiences.

-» Providing volunteering opportunities in helping to cater for groups at the Centre, organic gardening, coppicing and land management
+» Providing volunteering opportunities in helping to cater for groups at the Centre.

 Success shown by young people gaining accreditation, practical and transferable skills

-Securing long-term sustainability of Valleys Kids and their beneficiaries through income generation
+Securing long-term sustainability of Valleys Kids through sponsorship and fundraising

-» Social enterprise development: organic produce, craft work, adventure camps, international exchanges, health & wellbeing retreats
+» Social enterprise development: traditional skills, adventure camps, international exchanges, health & wellbeing programmes

 » Community Celebrations, festivals, arts events, bespoke training.